 Level appropriateness could not be said of the southwestern part of the mainland, which was home to the town of Mysidia.
 We initially tried to go for the dungeon marked on the map, as the island dungeon had us figuring we were tough enough to at least try out the local dungeon monsters.
 Unfortunately for us, it turned out the local overworld monsters were already over our heads.
 We diverted to the town, only to be attacked by a boss-sized monster called a Behemoth.
 The Behemoth is a standard boss or superboss in the series, originating in the very first piece of concept art for the first game, despite not appearing in the first game.
 We realized the threat at once and treated the Behemoth as a wandering boss fight, which was a good idea.
 Since we entered the battle bleeding in leathers, I went through was probably the longest fight we’d had to date, if not the hardest.
 Yeah, we weren’t supposed to be there yet.
 But that just meant the shops would be sweet.

-The interesting thing about Final Fantasy II is that while I refer to the major landmasses as “continents,” the truth of the matter is that, with the exception of three islands and one particular dungeon, you can walk and canoe to every location in the game.
-If you can survive the monsters, that is.
-A quick levelling guide actually suggests you can walk to Mysidia very early on (just after getting the canoe with Minwu!), but given the Behemoth, I’m not sure I can recommend that.
-The gear is worth the walk if you can make it.
+One interesting thing about Final Fantasy II is that, while I refer to the major landmasses as “continents,” the truth isthat you can walk and canoe to every location in the game, with the exception of three islands and one particular dungeon.
+So long as you can survive the monsters, I mean.
+A quick levelling guide actually suggests you can walk to the upcoming town of Mysidia very early on (just after getting the canoe with Minwu!), but given the Behemoth, I’m not sure I can recommend that.
+The gear is worth the walk if you can make it (and can afford it!).
 Mysidia was a town of mages, so sold all but four of the spells that are sold in the game, as well as top-tier armour and weapons.
 The weapons were a real godsend, since Firion had fallen behind in terms of weapons for some time, and Mysidia had swords for him to try out.

 The Mysidians made it clear we weren’t supposed to be there yet by telling us things in the context of the late game.
 Most irritating of this was the assumption that we had the White Mask already, and so they only gave us directions to the Black!
 Also present was a library with information on most of our keywords, which was too little, too late to explain Kashuan’s bizarre bell-key.